 Make a bit of a day of it and take along your nearest and dearest and plan a nice relaxing lunch.
 I would recommend one morning appointment and one in the afternoon as you will get tired and you will have a lot of information to digest.

-When choosing who to take along with you, its always a bit risky to take an entourage.
+When choosing who to take along with you to choose your wedding dress, its always a bit risky to take an entourage.
 Of course, it’s always nice to get someone else’s opinion but remember to “dress to impress yourself”.
 If you are going to choose a dress with the help of a judging panel, you will undoubtedly find it all very confusing.

 Remember to ask questions.
 For example: How long does the dress take to order?
 Do you have an in- house alteration service?
 How much will this cost?